-pacemaker implants, cataract surgery, arthritis treatment, laser surgery, and ultrasound.
+:= >> pacemaker implants, cataract surgery, arthritis treatment, laser surgery, and ultrasound.
 Lately the resources and medical treatments for pets have come close to paralleling those for humans.
 ON JANUARY 6, well before dawn, Marty Becker arrived at the New York City studio of Good Morning America for the rehearsal of his segment on top new pet products.
 Two hours later, holding Griselle, a grey kitten with white paws, he turned to host George Stephanopoulos, who cradled a Chihuahua named Buddy, and discussed stain remover, plant-based cleaners, toys, flea control, and a genetic home test for for herding dogs to determine if they are sensitive to certain drugs.
-The last item was created by WSU's College of Veterinary Medicine, "My alma mater," Becker proudly told Stephanopoulos and a few million viewers.
+The last item was created by WSU's College of Veterinary Medicine, "My alma mater," Becker proudly told Stephanopoulos and a few million viewers. ~ Becker has been a regular on GMA for 14 years.
+He's also the veterinarian for Parade magazine and the Dr. Oz television show.
+He's written and co-written a number of books.
+On top of all that, he's a practicing veterinarian who works with two North Idaho clinics.
+He grew up in southern Idaho on a farm complete with chickens, livestock, dogs, and cats.
+"It was like the ark unloaded there," he says.
+"I wanted to be a veterinarian at six or seven.
+And my plan was to be a mixed animal practitioner like the ones I admired."

+(+)

+(+)

+\bigcirc

 He enrolled at WSU and was admitted into vet school as a junior.
 "So I was pretty cocky," he says.
 "I would sit at the back of the class feeling pretty good about myself."
 Then one day an unfamiliar instructor stepped to the front of the room.
 "He was the oddest looking guy," says Becker.
 With an oblong head, big ears, and a shock of red hair, "he looked like Alfred E. Newman from Mad magazine."
 Becker turned to the guy next to him.
 "I said, 'Who is this weirdo?' and he said 'That's the dean."

 Leo Bustad '41, '49 lectured the students about physical and emotional benefits of pet ownership, then described his program, the People-Pet Partnership, which he created at WSU to promote the humane treatment of companion animals and study the human-animal bond.
 He asked for volunteers to help match senior citizens with animals that needed homes.
 Becker was converted.
 That day he moved to the front of the class.
-He wanted to work with companion animals and their owners.
-"I realized that this was every bit about the soul as it is the science."
+He